Here is your complete DIY travel guide to Mt Amuyao, one of the highest peaks in the Philippines!

 Assaulting Mt Amuyao Trail

 “Let the real climb begin,” I told myself as we continued.
 We reached the start of the so-called killer stairway to Mt Amuyao.
-Literally, we were facing head-on the very steep slope we were climbing.
+We were facing head-on the very steep slope we were climbing.

 I could already feel my heart pumping very rapidly and even my friend, so we had to trek slowly.
 Because it was drizzling, the path turned wet and muddy, making it even more difficult to climb.